ystarling/Readme/README.md

    - kubectl, kebelet, manifest, agent deployment, cluster, node, pod, container
    - kubernetes monitoring tools: Grafana, ELK, Datadog, K8s Dashboards,
    - Kubernetes has progressively rolled out support for auto-scaling with metrics besides CPU utilization, such as memory consumption.
 Kubernetes uses labels to identify which pods belong to a particular service, you can use these labels to aggregate data from individual pods and containers to get continuous visibility into services and other Kubernetes objects.
+   - Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
+Kubernetes monitoring refers to the practice of monitoring the health and performance of a Kubernetes cluster or deployment.
+Kubernetes monitoring typically involves collecting metrics and logs from various components of the Kubernetes cluster, including nodes, pods, and services, and analyzing them to gain insights into the cluster’s behavior.
+Some of the key metrics that are commonly monitored in a Kubernetes cluster include CPU usage, memory usage, network traffic, and disk usage.
    - etc
 9. Clean Code and Uncle Bob, Craftmanship
    - code refactoring how to?
 Better organization, Less code duplication, Easier maintenance, understandable, readable, structured, documented